dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 ---

 ## Contents
+### Powerpoint Presentation
+`Power-Point Presentation.pptx` contains the presentation that was done during the final project

 ### Jupyter Notebooks
 1. **checkmate_generator.ipynb**
    - *Purpose*: Generates datasets in CSV format with final chessboard positions and labels (0 for draw, 1 for white's checkmate, -1 for black's checkmate).